Lament (Ultravox song)

 "Lament" is the third single and title track from Ultravox's seventh studio album, released on 29 June 1984.

-The music video depicting the band members visiting their lovers on a remote Scottish island.
+The music video depicting the band members each meeting girls while on a trip to a remote Scottish island.
 The video was filmed in Elgol, Kilmarie, and Broadford Hall.

 The single was less successful than the band's previous release, peaking at #22 in the United Kingdom and #47 in New Zealand.